defndaines/kiroku/pulitzer.md

 # Pulitzer Prize

+Given by Columbia University in New York.
+Only U.S. citizens are eligible to enter the Books, Drama, and Music categories, with the exception of the History category, which has no nationality restrictions but is restricted to books that cover United States history.
+Five jurors per award are selected by the Pulitzer Prize Board.

 Tracking for fiction and nonfiction.
 Removed older entries from the list which I have no intent of ever reading.